National Quality Framework

 - the Education and Care Services National Regulations.

-In NSW, our Regulatory Authority is Department of Education and Communities and is primarily responsible for administering the National Quality Framework, including approving, monitoring and quality assessing services.
+In NSW, our Regulatory Authority is Department of Education (Early Childhood Education Directorate) which is primarily responsible for administering the National Quality Framework, including approving, monitoring, and quality assessing services.

 A national body - the Australian Children's Education and Care Quality Authority (ACECQA) - oversees the National Quality Framework and ensure the consistent and effective implementation of the system.